djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 We will have to alter some things to comply with these new requirements.
 Nothing too major though.

  	driver_search.py            <--- done
- 	vehicle_history_search.py   <- Dan (mostly done, can you guys run tests to see if you can break this form?) violation_search.py         <--- Jon (near completion)
+    Dan: Added some error checking to driver search, double check the work. vehicle_history_search.py   <- Dan (mostly done, can you guys run tests to see if you can break this form?) violation_search.py         <--- Jon (near completion)